 That should come as no surprise since some countries profit from the presence of geothermal energy on a large scale.
 The most known case is Iceland whose electricity is 100% sustainable, making use of wind, hydro- and mostly geothermal energy.

 Nevertheless, you don’t need a backyard the size of a football field in order to reduce your energy bills.
-In fact, more and more households all around the globe are investing in geothermal energy and heating systems to cut their costs.
+In fact, more and more households all around the globe are investing in ground source heat pumps and heating systems to cut their costs.

 Geothermal energy has many advantages, especially when compared to conventional sources of energy: